ranja-sarkar/pca/README.md

 Principal Component Analysis (PCA) is based on the eigen-decomposition of a covariance matrix.
 To understand eigenvector and eigenvalue visually, please refer: https://setosa.io/ev/eigenvectors-and-eigenvalues/

+PCA is unsupervised and detects the directions data varies the most.
 Typically in unsupervised learning, a minor percentage of datapoints are assumed as outliers. **PCA** uses a cluster method to detect an anomaly, assumes the inliers (normal datapoints) belong to large and dense clusters and the outliers/anomalies belong to either smaller and sparse clusters or none, in short **PCA determines what constitutes a normal class**.